apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Allows one to specify which ``resolv.conf`` file to use for finding resolvers.
 While the format of this file must be the same as the standard ``resolv.conf`` file, this option allows an administrator to manage the set of resolvers in an external configuration file, without affecting how the rest of the operating system uses DNS.
+Note that this setting works in conjunction with :ts:cv:`proxy.config.dns.nameservers`, with its settings appended to the ``resolv.conf`` contents.

 .. ts:cv:: CONFIG proxy.config.dns.round_robin_nameservers INT 1
    :reloadable: